 4-Ricotta!
 Who doesn’t like ricotta desserts?
 They are so light and refreshing!
 Ricotta cakes are extremely appreciated, especially after a big meal.
 In my books, you can never go wrong with ricotta!

-What I especially love about this Italian dessert is the elegant taste of the ricotta combined with the lightness of lemon and limoncello.
-It’s not too sweet and not too dense, but it still feels like a treat to eat.
+What I especially love about desserts with limoncello is the refined and elegant taste.
+Imagine ricotta combined with the lightness of lemon and limoncello… It’s not too sweet and not too dense, but it still feels like a treat to eat.

 I would like to take a moment to thank all of you for your continued support of She Loves Biscotti.
 I am extremely grateful to all of you.